 The Bachelor of Science in Nursing (BSN) completion program offers RN graduates of either an associate or a diploma program an avenue to pursue a BSN while continuing employment.
 The coursework for the BSN completion program builds on the curriculum foundation of the core registered nurse program.

-The BSN courses cover areas of health assessment, wellness promotion, economics, research, legalities, leadership and advocacy.
-They are designed to be completed in either 1 year or 1 and a half years while allowing for full or part time employment as a registered nurse.
-Please note: completion of general education courses completed prior to entering the program may effect graduation timelines.
+The BSN courses cover areas of health assessment, wellness promotion, economics, research, legalities, leadership, and advocacy.
+They are designed to be completed in either 1 year or 1 and a half years while allowing for full or part-time employment as a registered nurse.
+Please note, completion of general education courses prior to entering the program may affect graduation timelines.

 Nursing courses consist of online delivery.
-The general education courses required of the BSN completion program are available at UALR in an online or traditional classroom format.
+The general education courses required for the BSN completion program are available at UA-Little Rock in an online or traditional classroom format.
 Due to the format of the nursing courses and some support courses, you will need consistent computer/internet access.

 Some of the required nursing courses include an integrated practice project (IPP).
-The course work for the IPP’s will include completion of projects, presentations, papers etc., linked to the focus of the particular courses.
-Time utilized for development and implementation of assignments are considered IPP hours.
+The course work for the IPP’s will include completion of projects, presentations, papers, etc., linked to the focus of the particular courses.
+The time utilized for development and implementation of assignments are considered IPP hours.